Singularities of moduli of curves with a universal root: Abstract

 \section{Abstract}

 In a series of recent papers, Chiodo, Farkas and Ludwig carry out a deep analysis of the singular locus of the moduli space of stable (twisted) curves with an $\ell$-torsion line bundle.
 They show that for $\ell\leq 6$ and $\ell\neq 5$ pluricanonical forms extend over any desingularization.
-This allows to compute the Kodaira dimension without desingularizing, as done by Farkas and Ludwig for $\ell=2$, and by Chiodo, Eisenbud, Farkas and Schreyer for $\ell=3$.
+This opens the way to a computation of the Kodaira dimension without desingularizing, as done by Farkas and Ludwig for $\ell=2$, and by Chiodo, Eisenbud, Farkas and Schreyer for $\ell=3$.
 Here we treat roots of line bundles on the universal curve systematically: we consider the moduli space of curves $C$ with a line bundle $L$ such that $L^{\xx\ell}\cong\omega_C^{\xx k}$.
-New loci of canonical and non-canonical singularities appear for any $k\not\in\ell\Z$ and $\ell>2$, we provide a set of combinatorial tools allowing us to completely describe the singular locus in terms of dual graph.
+New loci of canonical and non-canonical singularities appear for any $k\not\in\ell\Z$ and $\ell>2$, we provide a set of combinatorial tools allowing us to completely describe the singular locus in terms of dual graphs.
 We characterize the locus of non-canonical singularities, and for small values of $\ell$ we give an explicit description.

 The moduli space $\M_g$ of smooth curves of genus $g$, alongside with its compactification $\overline\M_g$ in the sense of Deligne-Mumford, is one of the most fascinating and largely studied objects in algebraic geometry.
 It is also the subject of wide open questions; the one that motivates our work here is inspired by Harris and Mumford \cite{harmum82}, they prove that for $g>23$, $\M_g$ is of general type.
 The question on how and precisely where the transition to general type varieties happens remains open and highly intertwined with several other open questions in this field.
 However, a new line of attack seems to stand out clearly.
 It appears that the study of the finite covers of moduli of curves and roots of a universal bundle is more manageable.
 A series of papers by Farkas and Farkas-Verra (see \cite{far00} and \cite{farver10}) provide a complete description for spin structures.
 Chiodo, Eisenbud, Farkas and Schreyer show in \cite{cefs13} that for curves with a $3$-torsion bundle, the transition happens before $g=12$.
 The previous results use a compactification of the moduli spaces via twisted curves following from \cite{abravis02,acv03,abrajar03,chio08}, and are based on a preliminary analysis by Chiodo, Farkas and Ludwig of the singular locus of the moduli space of curves carrying a torsion line bundle, or level curves: in particular in \cite{chiofar12} they characterize the singular locus and show that for $\ell$-torsion bundles with $\ell\leq 6$ and $\ell\neq 5$, pluricanonical forms could be extended over any desingularization using a method developed by Harris and Mumford.